Hiimus/veggie-time/TESTING.md

 Responsiveness was tested with [Google Chrome DevTools](https://developer.chrome.com/docs/devtools/).
 Various devices and screen sizes was tested.
 Note:
-- Throughout the project I have adjusted the screen size in the one of the window corners for a quick responsiveness check.
+- Throughout the project I have adjusted the screen size in one of the window corners for a quick responsiveness check.
 See below for an overview of responsiveness testing:

 Testing for smartphones: